Relentless pressure: General practice under strain and 'could collapse'

 “The information supplied to me shows that many nurses in GP practices are getting paid nearly as much as nurses in hospitals.”

-Little said over the past 10 years, including in 2022, annual adjustments to funding have included inflation.
+Little said over the past 10 years, including 2022, annual adjustments to funding have included inflation.

 “Budget 2022 includes $86m over four years to more equitably allocate primary care funding to general practices based on their high-needs population.